Listed in: Theater and Dance, as THDA-340

 Formerly listed as: THDA-65

-Requisite: One of the following--THDA 240, 242, 252 or equivalent college-level experience with consent of the instructor.
-Spring semester.
+Requisite: An appropriate intermediate, 200-level course in THDA, or equivalent college-level experience with consent of the instructor.
+Spring Semester.
 Professor Bashford.